jcornaz/go-godot-jam-2/README.md

 ## Road to 1.0:

 ### Gameplay
-- [ ] Add an ability for each element combination and hook them up in the player.
+- [x] Add an ability for each element combination and hook them up in the player.
   - [x] No element
   - [x] Fire
   - [x] Cold
-  - [ ] Fire + Fire
+  - [x] Fire + Fir
   - [x] Fire + Cold
   - [x] Cold + Cold
-- [ ] Let the spawner periodically spawn a random element
+- [x] Let the spawner periodically spawn a random element
 - [x] Design the event

 ### Menu